dfttoolkit package¶

 - property n_non_zero: int¶

-- read_elsi_as_csc(csc_format: bool = False) csc_matrix | ndarray[Any, dtype[float64]] [source]¶
+- read_elsi_as_csc(csc_format: bool = False) csc_array | ndarray[tuple[int, ...], dtype[float64]] [source]¶

-Get a CSC matrix from an ELSI output file
+Get a CSC matrix from an ELSI output file.

 - Parameters: